Texans serving Texas since 1950

 You can do several things to help prevent pipes from freezing even when you do not have power and heat.

-Turning on your faucets and allowing cold running water to flow will prevent the pipes from freezing and bursting even in cold weather.
-So, you want to turn on several faucets in different areas of the home, including each of your bathrooms and the kitchen.
-The water does not need to be turned on all the way.
-You just need a small trickle of water to maintain its flow.
+Turning on your faucets and allowing water to flow will prevent the pipes from freezing and bursting even in cold weather.
+It’s advisable to leave both cold and hot water faucets trickling if possible, as this keeps water moving in all pipes.
+You want to turn on several faucets in different areas of the home, including each of your bathrooms and the kitchen.
+The water does not need to be turned on all the way—just a small trickle will suffice to maintain flow.

 #2.
 Open Sink Cabinet Doors

 The air underneath sink cabinets can get colder than the air in the rest of the house.
-By opening the sink cabinet doors, you allow warmer air to enter under the sink.
-This can help prevent the water pipes from freezing.
+By opening the sink cabinet doors, you allow warmer air to circulate under the sink, helping to prevent the water pipes from freezing.
+This is most effective when combined with a heat source, but it’s still a good practice during a power outage.

 #3.
-Shut Off the Water Main / Turn on Faucets
+Shut Off the Water Main and Turn on Faucets

 Another option to prevent freezing pipes when you lose power is to drain the water lines.
 Start by shutting off the valve for the water main.
-Next, turn on the cold water to drain the water from the water lines.
-While some water will remain in the pipes, there will only be a small amount, so it will not freeze and burst the plumbing lines.
+Next, turn on the faucets to drain the water from the water lines.
+While some water will remain in the pipes, there will only be a small amount, reducing the risk of freezing and bursting the plumbing lines.

-If you have a tank-type water heater, you will want to also drain the water from the heater to prevent it from freezing.
+If you have a tank-type water heater, you should also drain the water from the heater to prevent it from freezing.
 Once the water main has been turned off, use the drain valve on the water heater to drain the water out of it.
 Alternatively, you can turn on the hot water at different faucets to drain it.

 If you have exposed pipes in your basement, garage, or crawl space, you can protect them from freezing by wrapping them in heavy towels to help insulate the pipes.
-However, it is still a great idea to turn on your faucets to a trickle to maintain water flow.
+However, for better protection, consider using purpose-made pipe insulation or wrapping pipes with foam rubber or fiberglass sleeves.
+It’s still a good idea to turn on your faucets to a trickle to maintain water flow.

 #5.
 Keep Your Garage Door Closed